Smokestack’s Wings

 • Add the wings to the basket (be careful it’s hot!).
 If you have trouble fitting them without overlapping, stand the drumettes along the sides of the basket.

-• Cook at 360 F for 12 minutes for large wings, 10 minutes for smaller ones.
+• Cook at 360 F for 12 minutes.

-• Carefully flip the wings (rotate the drumettes if they are standing) and cook another 12 minutes again (10 minutes for smaller wings) at 375 F.
+• Carefully flip the wings (rotate the drumettes if they are standing) and cook another 12 minutes again at 360 F.

 • Flip the wings one last time.
-Increase the temperature to 390 F and cook another 6 minutes (4 minutes for smaller wings).
+Cook another 6 minutes at 400 F.

-• Remove and toss with your favorite wing sauce or sprinkle with more seasoning.
+• Remove and toss with your favorite wing sauce.
+Click here for our guide on how to sauce your wings.

 Notes